-Michael Batshaw, who has authored '51 Things You Should Know Before Getting Engaged' says that engaging in conflict isn't going to end the relationship but it's all about avoiding the conflict.
+Michael Batshaw, who has authored '51 Things You Should Know Before Getting Engaged' says that engaging in a conflict isn't going to end the relationship but it is all about avoiding the conflict.

 So does a fight help you to love more?
-According to psychologist Xavier Amander, author of 'I'm Right, You're wrong, Now what?’ fighting is an essential ingredient needed for building confidence and intimacy.
+According to psychologist Xavier Amander, author of 'I'm Right, You're Wrong, Now what?', fighting is an essential ingredient needed for building confidence and intimacy.

-So how would you know that conflicts don't ruin your prized relationship but instead it can help you grow more?
-Let’s find out if fight in relationship can help you to love more.
+So how would you know that conflicts don't ruin your prized relationship but instead these can help you grow more?

 Get Your Negative Thoughts Out